iamtrep/hubitat-dandanache/zigbee-map-app/README.md

 2. Select **Zigbee Map** from the list of apps.
 3. Click the **View Zigbee map** option.
 4. Watch the app build the map of your Zigbee network.
-5. The Zigbee network map is ready when the Interview Queue is empty.
+5. The map is ready when the Interview Queue is empty.

 ## How it works
 Each Zigbee device keeps a list of other devices that are within direct radio range.
 This list is called the "Neighbors Table".